zackforbing/ruby-submissions/1605/module_4_assignments/gametime/david_and_matt_c/check_in_1.markdown

 ### Instructor's Goals for Next Check In

-* Goal 1: _eg.
-Create snake head constructor that draws itself on the canvas_
+* Goal 1: second slime on the screen moving

-* Goal 2: _eg.
-Stop snake from moving past the boundry of the canvas when moving - write tests_
+* Goal 2: get net on canvas

-* Goal 3: _eg.
-Configure jshint and .jshintrc_
+* Goal 3: colision detection for slimes vs net***

 _Note: Instructor/Groups can add additional goals beyond 3.
 Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* One working (and the understanding why) DOM test

 ### Feedback?